gispatial/-shopify-detached/README.md

-This is a production ready Headless Shopify storefront using Next.js, Shopify Storefront API (GraphQL), Tailwind CSS, and Vercel. production deployed using vercel: https://shopify-detached.vercel.app/
+This is a production ready Headless Shopify storefront using Next.js, Shopify Storefront API (GraphQL), Tailwind CSS, and Vercel.
+Production deployed using vercel: https://shopify-detached.vercel.app/
 ## Topics Covered

 * Blazing fast storefronts using Next.js for eCommerce.